stark-tech-space/cal.com/README.md

 ### Docker

 The Docker configuration for Cal is an effort powered by people within the community.
-Cal.com, Inc. does not provide official support for Docker, but we will accept fixes and documentation.
+DBee Calendar, Inc. does not provide official support for Docker, but we will accept fixes and documentation.
 Use at your own risk.

 If you want to contribute to the Docker repository, [reply here](https://github.com/calcom/docker/discussions/32).